we2beast/we2beast/README.md

 | Research Assistant    | Plekhanov RUE  | Research in DS, ML, Big Data              | 02.09.2019 — 03.09.2020    |

 ### Education
+- **Master’s degree** in Applied mathematics and physics at Moscow Institute of Physics and Technology (2022 - until now)
 - **Master’s degree** in Business Informatics at Plekhanov Russian University of Economics (2021 - until now)
 - **Bachelor's degree** in Computer Science at Plekhanov Russian University of Economics (2017 - 2021)<br>